nikitavoloboev/nikiv.dev/src/mdx/likes.md

 ## Animals

-Becoming conscious of the impact my decisions have on this planet and other living beings and eating only{" "} [whole food plant based diet](https://wiki.nikiv.dev/health/nutrition/) {" "} has been one of the best decisions I made thus far in my life.
+Becoming conscious of the impact my decisions have on this planet and other living beings and eating only [whole food plant based diet](https://wiki.nikiv.dev/health/nutrition/) has been one of the best decisions I made thus far in my life.

-I think everyone has a choice nowadays of what they can eat and{" "} [animal suffering can be avoided](https://wiki.nikiv.dev/environment/veganism) .
+I think everyone has a choice nowadays of what they can eat and [animal suffering can be avoided](https://wiki.nikiv.dev/environment/veganism) .

 ## Sharing

 I love [sharing things](https://wiki.nikiv.dev/sharing/) I make and I am open about most things I do and like.

-I share most of the code I write{" "} [open source](https://github.com/nikitavoloboev#src) for everyone to use and reuse as they like.
+I share most of the code I write [open source](https://github.com/nikitavoloboev#src) for everyone to use and reuse as they like.

 ## Writing

-I share my knowledge and experiences by writing about it in my own{" "} [personal wiki](https://wiki.nikiv.dev/) in the spirit of continuous learning.
+I share my knowledge and experiences by writing about it in my own [personal wiki](https://wiki.nikiv.dev/) in the spirit of continuous learning.

 ## Music

-I love listening to{" "} [new and interesting music](https://open.spotify.com/user/nikitavoloboev) {" "} and I curate{" "} [many playlists of music I like](https://wiki.nikiv.dev/music/music-playlists) .
+I love listening to [new and interesting music](https://open.spotify.com/user/nikitavoloboev) and I curate [many playlists of music I like](https://wiki.nikiv.dev/music/music-playlists) .

 ## Photographs

-I love{" "} [making photographs](https://www.instagram.com/nikitavoloboev) {" "} and collecting{" "} [beautiful pictures](https://www.instagram.com/prettiways/).
+I love [making photographs](https://www.instagram.com/nikitavoloboev) and collecting [beautiful pictures](https://www.instagram.com/prettiways/).

 ## Great Software